 Appearance: A rather gold tan in color, clear with a slight haze ( as opposed to crystal clear at least) with a rather fearsome looking pit viper with clearly visible fangs and very rough, scaly skin to it.
 This is one fearsome ( or fear-inducing) whiskey!

 First Impression: Mellow integrated smell to the alcohol in it, not aggressive at all.
 A somewhat peanut satay and Vietnamese fish sauce smell to it.
 Musky, sweet, soy, sweet, and yes, a snake does smell like chicken ( or maybe it should be said chicken smell and tastes of reptiles).
 Overall a pleasant musky, mushroom almost umami

-Taste: Spicy, peanut taste with a bit of a tingle, slightly sharp on the tongue ( could make a joke about a bit if a bite on the tongue but will refrain)a little bit oily, kind peanut sauce with pepper with a meaty or slightly miso or brown sauce taste to it.
+Taste: Spicy, peanut taste with a bit of a tingle, slightly sharp on the tongue ( could make a joke about a bite on the tongue but will refrain)a little bit oily, kind peanut sauce with pepper with a meaty or slightly miso or brown sauce taste to it.
 Also definitely can tell it makes the tongue tingle and you can start to feel your throat reacting to the histamine waterfall the venom is causing as it starts to swell a bit and you start to sound like Tom Waits after a rough night.
 Also, your face flushes and you start to feel a bit giddy.
 The next day your kidneys will hate you and let you know they are very unhappy – they filled like they have been filled with ground glass and are threatening to leave.